awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

   arn:aws:s3:::aws-ssm-region/*
   ```

-  For more information, see [Step 6: \(Optional\) Create a VPC endpoint](setup-create-vpc.md), [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md), and [AWS PrivateLink and VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html) in the *Amazon VPC User Guide*\.
+  For more information, see [Step 6: \(Recommended\) Create a VPC endpoint](setup-create-vpc.md), [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md), and [AWS PrivateLink and VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html) in the *Amazon VPC User Guide*\.
 + **Case 2** – You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations\.

   Your Amazon EC2 instance profile for Systems Manager must grant access to an Amazon S3 bucket that you own for tasks like the following: